 We face significant competition from other companies, as well as from universities and other not-for-profit institutions, in our drug discovery and product development efforts.
-Many of these competitors have substantially greater financial, scientific and human resources than we do.
-These competitors may develop products earlier than we do, obtain regulatory approvals faster than we can and develop products that are more effective than ours.
+Many of our competitors have substantially greater financial, scientific and human resources than we do.
+As a result, our competitors may succeed in developing products earlier than we do, obtaining regulatory approvals faster than we do and developing products that are more effective or safer than any that we may develop.

-We rely heavily on collaborators to develop and commercialize pharmaceutical products based on genes that we identify as promising candidates for development as drug targets
+We rely heavily on our collaborators to develop and commercialize pharmaceutical products based on genes that we identify as promising candidates for development as drug targets and our collaborators' efforts may fail to yield pharmaceutical products on a timely basis, if at all.